baboune/UnofficialApceraDoc/README.md

 ## Steps after installing ubuntu

 ### Run scripts
 Once Ubuntu is setup on each server.
-There are two scripts to run as root (or sudo):
+There are two scripts to run as `root` (or sudo):
-* provision_base.sh: Apply to all servers except "orchestrator" type.
+* `provision_base.sh`: Apply to all servers except `orchestrator` type.
-* provision_orchestrator.sh: Apply to "orchestrator" type only.
+* `provision_orchestrator.sh`: Apply to `orchestrator` type only.

-These scripts update the kernel, create required users, add repositories, set up OS level security, run Chef recipes, and install necessary agents for each cluster server.
+These scripts update the kernel, create required users, add repositories, set up OS level security, run `Chef` recipes, and install necessary agents for each cluster server.

 They also change the sshd_config to only allows the following users to SSH in:
-* On orchestrator node: ops, orchestrator, and root users.
+* On orchestrator node: `ops`, `orchestrator`, and `root` users.
-* On othe nodes: ops, and root users.
+* On othe nodes: ops, and `root` users.

 The provisioning scripts are available to Apcera Platform Enterprise Edition licensed customers via the Apcera Customer Support Portal.
 Sign into the [Support Portal](http://support.apcera.com/) with your account credentials to download the scripts.
 To run the scripts, see provisioning cluster hosts.

-The script "provision_base.sh" must be ran on all servers except the orchestrator.
+The script `provision_base.sh` must be ran on all servers except the orchestrator.

-The script "provision_orchestrator.sh" must be ran on the orchestrator server only.
+The script `provision_orchestrator` must be ran on the orchestrator server only.

 Note:
 * Running those scripts require all servers to have internet access.